Michael’s Foundation hosts Heroes Connection Day

 “I feel calm after this, and I never really feel that calm,” said one veteran (name withheld).
 “And I love this group of people.
 I’ll be coming back.”

-The next Heroes Connection Day will be held from 10-11:30 a.m. on May 21.
-Please go to the website, www.michaels-foundation.org, to RSVP.
+The next Heroes Connection Day will be held from 10-11:30 a.m., May 21.
+Please go to the website, www.michaels-foundation.org to RSVP.

-The next drum circle takes place at 11105 Autumn Lane in Clermont on May 7, then on June 5.
+The next drum circle takes place May 7, then on June 5.
 Visit the website to learn more.